Support for Parents and Families

 The internet and other digital and information technologies are powerful tools, which open up new opportunities for everyone.
 Electronic communication helps teachers and learners learn from each other.
 These technologies can stimulate discussion, promote creativity and increase awareness of context to promote effective learning.
 Young people should have an entitlement to safe internet access at all times.
 The use of these exciting and innovative tools in college and at home has been shown to raise educational standards and promote progress..

 However, the use of these new technologies can put young people at risk within and outside the college.
 As part of our college offer, we have a wide range of support, training and education that helps to keep our young people safe.
 The boundaries between college/home are often unclear when it comes to technology as the majority of issues occur outside of college but then become an issue within college.
 This means that a joined up response is the most powerful.
 Decisions regarding whether a young person has a mobile phone or tablet, are not made by the college, these remain the complete responsibility of parents and families.

-- Induction Programme of how to stay safe online and a student friendly acceptable use contract.
+- Induction Programme of how to stay safe online.

 - Information regarding safer use of the Internet.